aharley/simple_bev/README.md

 - `Y`: height
 - `X`: width

 This ordering stands even if a tensor is missing some dims.
-For example, plain images are `B x C x Y x X` (as is the pytorch standard).
+For example, plain images are `B,C,Y,X` (as is the pytorch standard).

 ### Axis directions